-The Into Headship Qualification
+The Into Headship qualification

-Into Headship aims to ensure aspirant headteachers are supported to develop and continue to build the necessary knowledge, skills and understanding required of senior leaders.
+Into Headship aims to ensure aspiring headteachers are supported to develop and continue to build the necessary knowledge, skills and understanding required of senior leaders.
 The qualification is aimed at those teachers whose next post will be that of a headteacher, likely to be within two to three years.

 It aims to enable candidates to:

 - develop and deepen the ability to critically reflect and enquire to enhance their strategic leadership practice

 - develop their strategic leadership and management skills in practice as specified by the Standard for Headship in Scotland

 - build and apply sound knowledge and understanding of strategic leadership and management practice and theory in the context of the role of headteacher

 - design and initiate a strategic change initiative which will strengthen the school’s capability for improvement

 The qualification has a two-course structure and combines a number of delivery approaches to enable access across Scotland.
 These include: